Abdullah007noman/sorting-algorithm/README.md

 # sorting-algorithm
 This repository contains implementations of three fundamental sorting algorithms:

-Bubble Sort
+-Bubble Sort

-Insertion Sort
+-Insertion Sort

-Selection Sort
+-Selection Sort

 Each algorithm is implemented in Python and is accompanied by a brief explanation of how it works.
 ## 1. Insertion Sort